Meaad96s/blog/about.md

 ---

-I'm Meaad 23 years old, Computer Science graduate.
+I'm Meaad 23 years old, computer Science graduate.

 My passion for Data science started with my graduation project.

 I like music, weight lifting and TV.

 I created this blog as requirement to fulfill the data science bootcamp